 Most people know that you have to wear some sort of sunscreen or block, especially during the hot summer months when the sun is baking and our skin is much more exposed.
 But, as anyone who has stood in front of the lotion aisles in the supermarket or pharmacy can attest, there are A LOT of products on the market.
 So, how do you choose the one that’s right for you?

-First, let’s start with the basics and a little terminology, from the pros at Cornerstone’s Spa in Warrington.
+First, let’s start with the basics and a little terminology, from the pros at Cornerstone’s Spa Services.

 UVA vs. UVB rays

 The sun produces two kinds of rays that can damage our skin: Ultra Violet A rays (or UVA rays) and Ultra Violet B rays (or UVB rays).

 UVA rays are constantly present regardless of the season or weather.
 They are so powerful that they can penetrate clothing and glass.
 Also, UVA rays are considered “aging rays” because they are able to penetrate much deeper into the surface of the skin, damaging the cells underneath causing wrinkles and leathery skin.
 While some may think their skin looks younger and even healthier when it’s tan, the reality is that each tan is creating irreversible skin damage.